dev-power-up/launcher/docs/README.md

 # QuickCenter Launcher
-> Launch your Guidewire Software applications and invoke tasks with a few keystrokes project.
+> Launch your Guidewire Software applications and tasks fast!

 ## What is it?
-QuickCenter Launcher is a collection of launch tools for Guidewire Software InsuranceSuite products that will save time throughout a developer's daily workflow.
+QuickCenter Launcher is a collection of launch tools for Guidewire Software InsuranceSuite applications and tasks that will save time throughout a developer's daily workflow.

 ## Features
 - Compatible with InsuranceSuite products version 8, 9, and 10